The Money Lessons Spend-to-Save Accounts Teach Children

 Plus, Some of the Drawbacks

 Spend-to-save bank accounts are one way to help your child learn to spend and save responsibly.
-Below, the drawbacks and benefits of these programs.
+Below are the drawbacks and benefits of these programs.

 How It Works

 Many banks offer spend-to-save programs.
-Online bank Chime rounds up purchases made with a Chime debit card, then deposits into their savings account.
-Bank of America’s aptly-named "Keep the Change" program also rounds up debit card purchases to the next dollar and tucks the “change” away, safe in your child’s savings account.
+Online bank Chime rounds up purchases made with a Chime debit card, then deposits this amount into their savings account.
+Bank of America’s aptly-named "Keep the Change" program also rounds up debit card purchases to the next dollar and tucks the “change” away in your child’s savings account.